Department: Curriculum and Instruction

 This program prepares teachers for grades one through six.
 A minimum of 120 semester hours is necessary for graduation1.

-Illinois law and Council on Teacher Education policy require that all candidates for admission to a teacher preparation program pass the Illinois Licensure Testing System Test of Academic Proficiency (TAP) prior to admission.
+Illinois law requires passing the Illinois Licensure Testing System Test of Academic Proficiency (TAP) prior to student teaching.
 The Illinois State Board of Education has determined the ACT Plus Writing/SAT scores can be used in lieu of a passing score on the Test of Academic Proficiency (formerly known as the Illinois Test of Basic Skills).
 See information on the details.

 Students pursuing teacher licensure programs in the College of Education (COE) must meet requirements in a series of sequential gateways.
 Included in the gateway requirements are successful completion of specified coursework, achievement of appropriate grade point averages, requirements for clinical experiences, and appropriate tests for the licensure area.
 Meeting all Gateway requirements leads to degree and licensure completion.

 In order to be recommended for licensure, candidates are required to maintain University of Illinois at Urbana-Champaign, cumulative, content area, and professional education grade point averages of 2.5 (A=4.0).
 Candidates in teaching licensure programs must maintain a C or better in ALL content and professional education coursework.
 Candidates should consult their adviser or the Council on Teacher Education for the list of courses used to compute these grade point averages.
 For teacher education licensure requirements applicable to all curricula, see the Council on Teacher Education

 Licensure requirements are subject to change without notice as a result of new mandates from the Illinois State Board of Education or the Illinois General Assembly.